 The painting and lettering guides series provide definitive guidance to modelers seeking to properly replicate the Santa Fe’s distinctive painting and lettering schemes for freight cars, diesel and steam locomotives.

 - Santa Fe Railway Painting and Lettering Guide for Model Railroaders, by Richard H. Hendrickson, the leading historian of American freight car practice during the steam and early diesel eras.
 This 68-page, spiral-bound book (to facilitate review while modeling) covers general painting and lettering practices, paint colors, aging and weathering effects, and some issues to think about with dates for changes from one painting and lettering scheme to the next.
 It then includes passenger car paint schemes from 1910 to the end of the passenger car era, with separate sections on painting and lettering.
 Freight cars are addressed next, starting in 1910 and continuing to the 1980s.
 The final section addresses way cars (caboose cars) and maintenance-of-way equipment.
 The book is supplemented by appendices on Santa Fe car classes, Santa Fe tank car dome/band color schemes, Santa Fe slogans and system maps used on cars from 1940-1947 and similar helpful hints.
-Available.
+Out of print – being rebuilt for more details!

 - Santa Fe Railway Diesel Locomotive Painting and Lettering Guide for Model Railroaders, by Stephen Priest, a former Santa Fe employee and editor for the National Model Railroad Association and of Railroad Model Craftsman.
 This 240-page book provides an in-depth look at the humble beginnings, development, and modifications to the many paint schemes worn by Santa Fe’s diesel fleet, ranging from the first locomotives delivered in 1934 to the last SD75M to arrive on the property in 1995.
 This book features many never-before-published images covering most types of Santa Fe motive power.
 Included are 274 color and 80 black and white photographs, 76 renderings, three painting timelines, and image and drawing indices.
 Available.